-IUSD continued to increase investments in technology to ensure reliable access to technology at school and home for students and staff in 2021-22.
-The district added over 8,000 Chromebooks and 600 new staff laptops and desktops to maintain district-wide 1:1 access to devices leveraging both LCAP (Action 2.4 A) and stimulus funding.
-An additional 8,000 devices will be ordered to replace devices that will be end of life in Fall 2022.
+IUSD has continued technology investments to ensure reliable access to technology at school and home for students and staff in 2022-23.
+The district has increased the number of Chromebooks and new staff laptops and desktops to maintain district-wide 1:1 access to devices leveraging both LCAP (Action 2.4 A) and stimulus funding.
+An additional 8,000 devices were ordered to replace devices that will be end of life in Fall 2023.
 The technology infrastructure maintenance fund (Action 2.4 B) supported the replacement of core network infrastructure to improve security and connectivity at school sites, and provide hotspots for students who needed additional support at home.
 IUSD also maintained investments in and increased usage of online assessment and professional learning systems (Actions 2.4 C and D).